Linking your data

 Writing to us at NatCen Social Research, Kings House, 101-135 Kings Road, Brentwood, Essex CM14 4LX or

-Please tell us which health records you no longer wish to consent to link; information to allow us to correctly identify you in our records (your name and DOB and/or the reference on the permission form originally left with you); and an address, email address or telephone number in case we need any further information to complete your request.
+Please tell us which records you no longer wish to consent to link; information to allow us to correctly identify you in our records (your name and DOB and a postal address, email address or telephone number in case we need any further information to complete your request.

 If you have any questions about this process, please call us on NatCen Freephone 0800 652 4574.